amarnathreddy0201/amarnathreddy0201/pytorch.md

 | **Capabilities** | Visual Q&A, image captioning, multimodal reasoning, general-purpose tasks via prompts | Text summarization, translation, reasoning, content creation | Image classification, object detection, segmentation, feature extraction |
 | **Flexibility** | Highly flexible; supports multiple vision tasks via prompting without retraining per task | Flexible within text-only domain | Task-specific; usually requires retraining for new tasks or classes |

+### 52) CLIP Summary

+- CLIP uses two separate neural networks—an image encoder (like ResNet or ViT) and a text encoder (a Transformer)—to turn images and text into vectors in the same embedding space.

+- It is trained on large sets of image–text pairs using contrastive learning, which teaches the model to make matching pairs (image + its caption) have similar embeddings and non-matching pairs have different embeddings.

+- After training, CLIP can understand how images relate to natural language and can perform tasks like zero-shot classification, image–text search, and powering generative models.

+### 53) global minima and local minima

+- A global minimum is the lowest point of a function over its entire domain, while a local minimum is the lowest point in a specific, smaller region of the function.
+A function can have only one global minimum, but it can have multiple local minima.
+A global minimum is also a local minimum of the region in which it is located.

 # 🔍 Retrieval Methods in RAG — Comparison Table